-(B) solid waste for compensation in a motor vehicle having a rated capacity of more than one ton.
+(B) solid waste for compensation in a motor vehicle.

-(30) "Leaf and yard residual" means source separated, compostable untreated vegetative matter, including grass clippings, leaves, kraft paper bags, and brush, which is free from noncompostable materials.
+(30) “Leaf and yard residual” means source-separated, compostable untreated vegetative matter, including grass clippings, leaves, kraft paper bags, and brush, that is free from noncompostable materials.
 It does not include such materials as pre- and postconsumer food residuals, food processing residuals, or soiled paper.

 (33) “Wood waste” means trees, untreated wood, and other natural woody debris, including tree stumps, brush and limbs, root mats, and logs.

 (34) “Participation in management” means, for the purpose of subsection 6615(g) of this title, a secured lender’s or fiduciary’s actual participation in the management or operational affairs of a facility.
 It does not mean a secured lender’s or fiduciary’s mere capacity to influence, or unexercised right to control, facility operations.
 A secured lender or fiduciary shall be considered to have participated in management if the secured lender or fiduciary:

 (A) exercises decision-making control over environmental compliance related to the facility, such that the secured lender or fiduciary has undertaken responsibility for hazardous materials handling or disposal practices related to the facility; or

 (B) exercises control at a level comparable to that of a manager of the facility, such that the secured lender or fiduciary has assumed or manifested responsibility:

 (i) for the overall management of the facility encompassing day-to-day decision making with respect to environmental compliance; or

 (ii) over all or substantially all of the operational functions, as distinguished from financial or administrative functions, of the facility other than the function of environmental compliance.